m4sterle/korok4est/content/posts/about me.md

 Currently, I'm at this fascinating intersection point where I'm:
 - Learning Python through this adorable course called "The Legend of Python" on Codedex (which speaks to both my inner YOG1TRON and my love for Legend of Zelda!)
 - Exploring AI applications in healthcare
-- Developing my [[korok4est|korok4est]] digital garden as an integration space
+- Developing my [[posts/korok4est]] digital garden as an integration space
 - Processing the complex grief of leaving medical education
-- Building a more holistic [[posts/masterle-inc|company structure]] for myself that honors all aspects of this journey
+- Building a more holistic [[thoughts/masterle inc|company structure]] for myself that honors all aspects of this journey

 ## The Reframed Quest